Guide to Santa Pola, spain, Santa Pola, Valencia, Travel guide, tourist information Santa Pola

 Places in Spain - Santa Pola (Valencia)

 The land of Valencia has many jewels and the town of Santa Pola is one of them.
 To get here take the N332 highway from Alicante and head south for about 18km.
 The airport is located just 8km away.
-The town is on the southernmost stretch of the province of Alicante, lying on a calm bay. its mild climate and the hospitality of its people make this major fishing port a must.
+The town is on the southernmost stretch of the province of Alicante, lying on a calm bay.
+Its mild climate and the hospitality of its people make this major fishing port a must.

 Related pages